rhardy24/Subaru-SSMII-DAQ/README.md

 # Subaru-SSMII-DAQ
 A Teensy 4.1 project, interfacing with the SSM Protocol in K-Line based Subarus through the OBD2 port to acquire engine sensor data, display on a TFT LCD, and log to an SD Card

+Code is built and uploaded using VSCode and PlatformIO.
+It currently uses the Arduino framework.

 CURRENTLY UNFINISHED

 # Overview